ricardoamaro/drupal-lxc-vagrant-docker/README.md

 to the built in (and heavy) Vagrant VirtualBox provider for Linux hosts.

 Deploy and develop on Drupal with LXC, Vagrant and Docker.

+Takes about 2-3 minutes to have a full running Drupal development box.
-Installing Drupal on lxc containers has never been so easy.
+Installing Drupal on lxc containers has never been faster and easier.

 ## You will get:
 0. Drupal (latest version)